rundeck/rundeck-cli/docs/commands.md

 	   info   - Get metadata about the given path list   - List the keys and directories at a given path, or at the root by default update - Update an existing key entry
+## nodes

+List and manage node resources.

+List all nodes for a project.
+You can use the -F/--filter to specify a node filter, or simply add the filter on the end of the command

+	Usage: list [options] NODE FILTER...
+		[--filter -F value] : A node filter string [--outformat -% value] : Output format specifier for Node info.
+You can use "%key" where key is one of:nodename, hostname, osFamily, osVersion, osArch, description, username, tags, or any attribute.
+E.g. "%nodename %tags"
+		[--project -p value] : Project name
+		[--verbose -v] : Extended verbose output

 ## projects